Lowering your VW Transporter can give it a more aggressive look, as well as improve handling and performance.

 What mistakes do people make when they lower their T6?

-When you shop for suspension kits, you may not be aware that the shock and spring absorbers can actually be sold separately.
-This may not seem like a huge issue at first, but it really can be frustrating as the original parts of the system need to match up.
-This can create more issues when trying to match the parts later on.
+When you shop for suspension kits, don't forget that the shock and spring absorbers can be sold separately.
+This may not seem like a huge issue at first, but the original parts of the system need to match up.
+This can create more problems when trying to match the parts later on.

 Best budget coilovers for my VW T5